wix-playground/dapperdox/README.md

 ```

-See [Configuration parameters](#configuration-parameters) for further information on configuring Swaggerly.
+See [Configuration parameters](#configuration-parameters) for further information on configuring DapperDox.

 Multiple API specifications are not currently supported, but are on the feature list.